adams00/Kandikrasz/readme.md

 - Player can experience situation when there is no move possible
 - Adding levels with some goals required to enter to another level
 - Adding Auth to create accounts
-- Plug in firebase to store users ant their achievements
+- Plug in firebase to store users and their achievements
 - Too fast animations on some smaller screens

 ## Status